bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 __Helm Configuration__: `brupop-bottlerocket-aws`

-You can change the namespace where the Kubernetes deploys Brupop (default: `brupop-bottlerocket-aws`).
+You can change the namespace where Kubernetes deploys Brupop (default: `brupop-bottlerocket-aws`).

 Example: